 Are matcha brownies healthy?

-Although matcha has been associated with many health benefits, you should check with your personal nutrition expert to find out if these matcha brownies work for your dietary needs.
+Although matcha has been associated with many health benefits, you should check with your personal nutrition expert to find out if these brownies work for your dietary needs.
 You can also make them with coconut oil, vegan butter, or chia eggs to avoid eggs or dairy.

 These fudgy matcha brownies are so easy to make!
 Here are the steps -- see the recipe card below for more detailed instructions and ingredient measurements: